|Home < Almanac < Agriculture < Crop Weather|

 Wisconsin Crop Weather Report

-The fourth cutting of alfalfa was 90 percent complete, 18 days behind last year and 1 day behind the average
+Soybeans harvest was 94 percent complete, 5 days behind last year and 11 days behind the average.

 Selected Quotes from Farm Reporters and County Ag Agents